quaderno/quaderno-ruby/README.md

  Quaderno::Contact.create(params) #=> Quaderno::Contact
 ```

-will create a contact using the information of the hash passed as parameter and return an instance of Quaderno::Contact with the created contact
+will create a contact using the information of the hash passed as parameter and return an instance of Quaderno::Contact with the created contact.

 ### Updating an existing contact
 ```ruby